top of page

 Hate illuminates the boundaries we will not tolerate being crossed.

-estruction when it comes.
-It is one of the most meaningful parts of my sacred calling to show you the way to move freely from shadow to light and love both.
+If you feel the call to explore your Shadow, it is my pleasure to teach you how to sit in the dark and not be afraid.
+It is my joy to show you how to embrace destruction when it comes.
+It is one of the most meaningful parts of my work to show you how to move freely from shadow to light and love both.

-If you're interested in pulling the skeletons out of you closet and giving them a big ol' bear hug together...
+If you're interested in pulling the skeletons out of your closet and giving them a big ol' bear hug together...
 Click the button down here to set up a session!

 bottom of page